kdawg1232/Memo/instructions/TASKS.md

 - ✅ Location services and permissions

 **Next milestone**: Build audio recording functionality and connect it to the record button on the map! 🎤

+---

+## 📝 Discovered During Work
+### 🎨 UI/UX Improvements
+- [x] **Create Landing Page** (2024-12-26): Build a beautiful landing screen with app logo, feature highlights, and navigation to auth - similar to "Locked In" design but themed for Memo app ✅ COMPLETE
+- [x] **Bottom Navigation Implementation** (2024-12-26): Added Instagram/Snapchat-style bottom navigation with Friends, Map, and Profile screens with emoji icons ✅ COMPLETE